webbhuset/test-elm-performance/README.md

 ### Animation Frame FPS vs Size

 If you hit the "Run Test" button the app will call `requestAnimationFrame` 30 times and open an accordion on each frame.
-This way the whole rendering cycle is taken into account.
+This way the whole rendering cycle is taken into account since `requestAnimationFrame` will queue each update after every render.

 Here are some results from different devices showing how FPS decreases as the accordion count increases.
+(Click the charts to open an interactive version)

 #### Desktop i7 4.5Ghz